Convert Your Foreign Driver’s License in Japan (2026 Update): What Changed and How to Pass Under the New Rules

 If your country is on the list, you can convert your foreign driver’s license to a Japanese one without taking the full driving test.

-Iceland, Ireland, the United States (limited to Ohio, Oregon, Colorado, Virginia, Hawaii, Maryland, and Washington), the United Kingdom, Italy, Australia, Austria, the Netherlands, Canada, South Korea, Greece, Switzerland, Sweden, Spain, Slovenia, the Czech Republic, Denmark, Germany, New Zealand, Norway, Hungary, Finland, France, Belgium, Poland, Portugal, Monaco, Luxembourg, and Taiwan.
+Iceland, Ireland, United States (limited to the states of Ohio, Oregon, Colorado, Virginia, Hawaii, Maryland, and Washington), United Kingdom, Italy, Australia, Austria, Netherlands, Canada, South Korea, Greece, Switzerland, Sweden, Spain, Slovenia, Czech Republic, Denmark, Germany, New Zealand, Norway, Hungary, Finland, France, Belgium, Poland, Portugal, Monaco, Luxembourg, and Taiwan.

 To qualify, you must also meet the following conditions: